Click on the Category and Questions to reveal their Content and Answers

 The Central Office does not dictate required activities for your chapter, other than an annual meeting.
 Activity is encouraged within chapters.
 Some chapters have community outreach projects or fund-raising enterprises for a charity or to fund their own scholarships.
 While it is hoped that your chapter be more than a resumé-enhancer for your members, this is your choice.
 You are within your rights to set the chapter up for recognition only.
 The honor society is currently working on introducing a national project within which chapters may choose to participate.

-If you have any questions, contact Executive Director, Sandy Hammerly, at the Central Office:
+If you have any questions, contact Executive Director, Peter Banholzer, at the Central Office: